Apollo as Victor over Pan

 Apollo as Victor over Pan (Apoll als Sieger über Pan, Apolo, vencedor de Pan, Het oordeel van Midas (Ovidius, Met.
 XI, 146-179)), also known as Apollo's Victory over Marsyas, Tmolus declaring Apollo winner in musical competition with Pan (Ovid, Metamorphoses XI) and Apollo and Pan, is a 1637 oil-on-canvas painting by Flemish Baroque painter, draughtsman and tapestry designer Jacob Jordaens.

-Jordaens participated in a collaborative effort to decorate the Torre de la Parada near Madrid, done between 1636 and 1681, with one of the two paintings Jordaens contributed being Apollo as Victor over Pan (the other being Vertumnus and Pomona).
+Jordaens participated in a collaborative effort to decorate the Torre de la Parada near Madrid, done between 1636 and 1681, with one of the two paintings he contributed being Apollo as Victor over Pan (the other was Vertumnus and Pomona).

 Description

 The subject is taken from Ovid's Metamorphoses, XI: 146-179.
 It depicts the flute playing contest between the god Apollo and the satyr Marsyas, which Marsyas ultimately loses.
 The painting shows the moments following the competition when Apollo furiously berates Midas, one of the contest's judges, for favoring the flute-playing ability of Marsyas over himself.
 Marsyas is presented in the canvas with human legs despite being a satyr.